This is a public but unlisted page. This page was updated on 3/31/2021.

 Here are details on what we will do for home games.

 We will assist in getting the field commander podiums on and off the field for pre-game.
-For pre-game, a small podium is on the 50.
-Then, coming toward the scoreboard, the large podium is on the 30 and then another small podium is on the 10.

 Some of us stay near the equipment on the track during the first half to make sure no one touches anything.
 Then we will move equipment on and off the field for halftime.